blitz-de/mwstAppCalculator/README.md

 # MwstCalculator
-Run the first services in a row:
+Run the first services in order:

 First, run: